cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-02-19-part2_globi_exploration.md

 <a name="section2"></a>
-# Find the top target taxa for which our candidate organisms interact with
+# Find the top target taxa for which candidate organisms interact with

 Above all, we have found a list of top target classes of 'Homo sapiens' for the "eats" interaction type.
 But what if I wanted to look for the top target, not only in "eats", but across any of the columns.
 For this I created a function, 'find_top_target', that could get a list of any rank for any source taxon and any interaction type.